Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 We will get all the node names, their health statuses, and age.

-To get more information about a specific node, we run this:
+Run this to get more information about a certain node:

 ```bash
 $ kubectl describe nodes <node-name>